urbit/operators.urbit.org/content/manual/running/hosting.md

 {% /tabs %}

-## 4. Connect to the server
+## 3. Connect to the server

 To make connecting simple, you can add an alias to `~/.ssh/config` on your local machine.
-Open `~/.ssh/config` in an editor (you may need to create it if the file doesn't exist), and add the following to the bottom of the file (replacing the ship name and IP address with your own):
+Open `~/.ssh/config` in an editor (you may need to create it if the file doesn't exist), and add the following to the bottom of the file (replacing the ship name with your own and the IP address with that of your droplet):

 ``` {% copy=true %}
 Host riclen-tinlyr